This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There’s nothing comfortable about whitewater rafting.
-You’re stuck wearing a bulky lifejacket with a plastic helmet on your head that never fits right, no matter how much you try to adjust it.
-Then you have to perch your butt on a wet raft which your foot shoved in a crevice to hold on while you awkwardly lean forward to paddle.
-Throw in frigid waters from snow melts in early spring or mountain rivers that never warm up and you can see why deciding what to wear white water rafting is crucial to actually having a good time.
+Everyone wears a bulky lifejacket and a plastic helmet that never fits right, no matter how you try to adjust it.
+Then you perch your butt on a wet raft with your foot shoved in a crevice to hold on while you awkwardly lean forward to paddle.
+Throw in frigid waters and you can see why deciding what to wear white water rafting is crucial to having a good time.

-Thankfully, getting ready isn’t hard to do — as long as you know to show up with the right clothing for your whitewater rafting trip.
+Getting ready isn’t hard to do — as long as you know to show up with the right clothing for your whitewater rafting trip.

 The #1 Rule: Don’t Forget Sunscreen

-I like Neutrogena “Wet Skin” sticks because they apply to wet skin and are a solid stick which makes carry-on packing a breeze.
+I like Neutrogena “Wet Skin” sticks because they apply to wet skin.
+Since it’s a solid stick, carry-on packing is a breeze.

 Cold Rafters are Not Happy Rafters

 Cotton is a rafter’s worst enemy.
-Cotton doesn’t wick water from skin and takes a long time to dry, leaving you cold and clammy without any insulation.
-On most rafting trips, that makes it a poor choice of clothing because if you get wet once (and surely you will), you’ll be wet for the entire rest of the trip.
+It takes a long time to dry, leaving you cold and clammy without any insulation.
+On most rafting trips, that makes it a poor choice of clothing because if you get wet once (and you will!), you’ll be wet for the entire rest of the trip.

-On top of that, cotton can get heavy and unruly when wet — so if you have to swim, you’ll have lots of drag to fight against and a harder workout to get back to the raft.
+On top of that, cotton is heavy and unruly when wet — so if you have to swim, you’ll have lots of drag to fight against and a harder workout to get back to the raft.

 Leave your cotton t-shirts and jeans at home!